-The Clinical Scholars Program was established in 1996.
-The goal of this program is to foster critical thinking skills for primary care clinicians, specifically in the areas of evidence-based medicine and continuous quality improvement.
-This program is for 2nd and 3rd year family medicine residents to allow them the opportunity to explore research and/or quality improvement in Family Medicine.
+Established in 1996, the goal of the Clinical Scholars Program is to foster critical thinking skills for primary care clinicians, specifically in the areas of evidence-based medicine and continuous quality improvement.
+This program is for second and third year family medicine residents to allow them the opportunity to explore research and/or quality improvement in Family Medicine.

 Structure of the Program

-Resident Scholars meet every Thursday at 1:15pm to discuss quality improvement methods, research methods, tracks, problem solving, and to receive encouragement on projects.
+Resident Scholars meet every Thursday from 1:30-3:00 p.m. to discuss quality improvement methods, research methods, tracks, problem solving, and to receive encouragement on projects.

 Residents enjoy a night devoted to research at the Annual Scholars Night reception in May.
 Second year residents exhibit their work with poster presentations, and third year residents showcase their projects with podium presentations.
 This is a great opportunity for third year residents to practice presentations for the SC AHEC Scholarship Symposium.

 Every year our third year residents present a poster at the annual resident scholarship symposium which is held in June.
 A call for abstracts is sent to each residency program in February, and structured abstracts are submitted in March.